gaurav1780/comp1010practicalClassMaterial/week 03 - unitTesting/practicalUnitTesting.md

 ## Question 4a

-Consider a method `sum` that when passed an integer array, returns the sum of all the items in the array.
+Consider a function `sum` that when passed an integer array, returns the sum of all the items in the array.

-1. What value is the method **expected** to return for the array \{10, 70, 20, 90\}?
+1. What value is the function **expected** to return for the array \{10, 70, 20, 90\}?

-Now, consider the following implementation of this method:
+Now, consider the following implementation of this function:

 ```java
 public class Question4a {